 Safeguarding and promoting the welfare of children is everyone’s responsibility.
-Everyone who comes into contact with children and their families has a role to play (Keeping Children Safe in Education, DfE 2019)
+Everyone who comes into contact with children and their families has a role to play.
+In order to fulfil this responsibility effectively, all practitioners should make sure their approach is child-centred.
+This means that they should consider, at all times, what is in the best interest of the child.
+(Keeping Children Safe in Education, 2023)

 We take safeguarding very seriously in our academy.
 Everyone has a role to play in keeping children safe, although there are certain key people with particular responsibilities: